-I am pleased to present the New South Wales Environment Protection Authority’s tenth New South Wales State of the Environment.
-This report supports the work of the EPA in protecting the environment by describing the status and trends in important environmental resources and their implications for environmental and human health.
+I am pleased to present the EPA’s eleventh NSW State of the Environment.
+This report describes the status and trends in the quality of the NSW natural environment and implications for environmental and human health.

 So, what does the report tell us about our environment?

-New South Wales State of the Environment 2018 identifies that many aspects of the environment are in good condition.
+But it is not all bad news and NSW State of the Environment 2021 identifies that many aspects of the environment are in good condition.

-Air quality continues to be generally good, with low concentrations of lead, carbon monoxide and sulphur dioxide, although ozone and particle pollution levels require ongoing attention in some situations.
+Air quality continues to be generally good, with low concentrations of lead, carbon monoxide and sulfur dioxide, although particle pollution from smoke and dust soared in 2019 due to the continuing drought and extensive bushfires.
+Ozone and particle pollution levels require ongoing attention in some situations.

-Industry and household waste disposed in landfill is decreasing and garden and food waste recycling is increasing.
-The NSW Government is combating illegal dumping and supporting emergency clean-ups of pollution such as illegally dumped asbestos.
+The industry and household waste disposed of to landfill is decreasing while recycling of garden and food waste is on the increase.
+The NSW Government is combating illegal dumping and supporting emergency clean-ups of hazardous waste such as illegally dumped asbestos.

 There are also many opportunities for innovative solutions that benefit both the environment and the economy.
-An example of this is the container deposit scheme Return and Earn, which was established in December 2017.
-Drink container rubbish makes up almost half of the total litter volume in NSW.
-By the first anniversary of the Scheme more than one billion discarded drink containers had been returned via the more than 660 return points across the state, and the litter of eligible drink containers by volume had reduced by 44%.
+An example of this is the Return and Earn container deposit scheme, which was established in December 2017.
+Previously, drink container rubbish made up almost half of the total litter volume in NSW.
+By September 2021, over 8.1 billion containers had been returned, resulting in a 52% reduction in drink container litter.

-The report also shows that humans and their activities can have a profound effect on our environment - our landscapes, soils, air, vegetation, and natural areas.
+Impacts from population growth and our use of natural resources can have a profound effect on our environment.
 Some of the principal challenges identified in previous NSW State of the Environment reports remain.

-The number of threatened species continues to rise.
-Over 1,000 native plant and animal species and 112 ecological communities are currently listed as threatened under NSW legislation.
-The main threats to these species are habitat loss due to the clearing and degradation of native vegetation and the spread of invasive pests and weeds.
+The number of threatened species in NSW continues to rise.
+More than 1,000 native plant and animal species and 112 ecological communities are currently listed as threatened under state legislation.
+The main threats to these species are habitat loss due to permanent clearing and degradation of native vegetation and the spread of invasive pests and weeds.

 NSW Environment Protection Authority